tomgalpin/tom-angular-practice/README.md

 8. Have the 3 min. timer on repo searches done on the backend (if I were creating the BE).

 # Structure:
+app/                    --> all of the source files for the application app.css               --> default stylesheet components/           --> native Angular Stuff view/                --> the view template and logic
+    view.html            --> the partial template
+    view.js              --> the controller logic
+    view_test.js         --> tests of the controller
+  app.js                --> main application module
+  index.html            --> app layout file (the main html template file of the app) karma.conf.js         --> config file for running unit tests with Karma e2e-tests/            --> end-to-end tests that don't work yet.

 [angularjs]: https://angularjs.org/
 [bower]: http://bower.io/
 [git]: https://git-scm.com/